aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-xray-go-adot-amg.md

 ```
 kubectl delete all --all && \
-eksctl delete cluster --name amp-eks-fargate
+eksctl delete cluster --name xray-eks-fargate
 ```
 Finally, remove the Amazon Managed Grafana workspace by removing it via the AWS console.